Syon3n/ERC20_DevEnv/README.md

 - hardhat.config.js
 - README.md
 ```
 Then remove sample-script.js from the /scripts directory and Greeter.sol from the /contracts directory.
-(Not the whole directory.
-Delete only the files in the directories)
+(Not the whole directory, Delete only the files in the directories.)